The Importance of Financial Check-Ups

 If you haven’t made a budget yet, now’s the time.
 A good budget is truly the foundation for a solid financial well-being.
 If you already have a budget, this step will be a little bit easier.
 While you should ideally be reviewing your budget every month or so, we understand life can get busy and things fall to the wayside.
 This financial check-up is a good time to review your current budget and make any revisions to it to reflect this upcoming year’s changes and goals.

 How have you been at chipping away at your debt?
 If you haven’t been doing as well as you’d like, now’s the time to identify where those gaps are and find a way to fix them.
-And remember, if you need help to tackle your debt, give us a call!
-One of our experienced, unbiased counsellors can assess your financial situation and walk you through your debt repayment options ― including the federally-legislated Orderly Payment of Debts (OPD) program.
+And remember, if you need help to tackle your debt, contact us!
+One of our experienced, unbiased counsellors can assess your financial situation and walk you through your debt repayment options―including the federally-legislated Orderly Payment of Debts (OPD) program.

 If you had to pay for an emergency today, could you do it?
 Don’t underestimate the importance of a good emergency fund!
 While the dream is to always have six months of savings in there, that’s not always obtainable.
 Start by having at least 90 days of savings to cover any emergency that pops up.

-And lastly, remember ― it’s okay to ask for help!
+And lastly, remember―it’s okay to ask for help!
 Whether you’d like to look at your debt repayment options or simply want to talk to someone about your budget and financial goals, our counsellors are here for you.
-Give us a call at 1-888-294-0076 or send an email to email@example.com to make an appointment.
+Contact us to make an appointment.
 Together, we can get your financial health back on track!